robcraig-LF/IT-Specification-for-OpenEduConnect/Project challenges.md

 2. **Collaborative Tools**: Use robust collaboration and version control tools (e.g., GitHub, Jira) to streamline contributions and documentation.
 3. **Community Engagement**: Build and nurture an active contributor base through regular communication, recognition, and clear onboarding processes.
 4. **Resource Planning**: Secure funding or partnerships early to provide stability for resource-intensive phases like testing and compliance.

-By anticipating these challenges and implementing proactive strategies, the OpenEduConnect project can better navigate obstacles and achieve its goals.